 Guidance

-The three contacts required by section 56236 is to be carried out in the least restrictive manner and with the student needs in mind.
+The three contacts required by section 56236 are to be carried out in the least restrictive manner and with the students’ needs in mind.
 This means that contacts can be conducted electronically or any other method that prioritizes the students’ needs.
 There is no limit on how long a contact should last.
 Tutoring, workshops, and similar services can count as a contact.
+If a student has already completed an education plan, one should not be duplicated in the first contact session (Section 56236(a)).

-56238.
+§ 56238.
 Basic Skills Instruction and Tutoring Services.

 Colleges receiving EOPS funds shall provide basic skills instruction and tutoring services to EOPS eligible students who, on the basis of assessments and counseling, need such services to succeed in reaching their educational goals.